Guidance on the non-statutory clearance service offered by HM Revenue and Customs (HMRC) for all customers and their advisers.

 - have not been able to find the information you need

-- remain uncertain about HMRC’s interpretation of recent tax legislation
+- remain uncertain about HMRC’s interpretation of recently passed tax legislation

 HMRC will then set out their advice in writing.